CCRI-Cyberknights/page/docs/LEGACY-ROUTE-MIGRATION.md

 ## Background

-The CCRI Cyberknights website underwent a refactoring to rename the `document/` directory to `guides/` to avoid conflicts with software development documentation.
+The Cyber Club website underwent a refactoring to rename the `document/` directory to `guides/` to avoid conflicts with software development documentation.
 This change affects all guide-related URLs in the Single Page Application (SPA).

 ## Route Changes